 Multiple Values Files¶

-- Click Add Files and upload the values files that you want to supply to the chart.
+Click Upload Files to upload the Values File(s) from the system that you want to supply to the chart.
 Upload is the default selection

 Advanced Helm Options¶

 Support for advanced Helm options is available under "Helm Options".

 In this step, specify the placement policy for the workload.